joramwessels/MGR/logbook.md

 **10:30-12:30:** Planning and paper set-up

 __**We 10-05-2017**__
-**10:00-:** Switching to Anaconda and Python 2.7.
+**10:00-11:30:** Switching to Anaconda and Python 2.7.
 The librosa import "no backend error" was solved by 'channeling' the conda install.
+**12:45-14:00:** Started writing preprocessing.py